langchain-ai/langchain/templates/mongo-parent-document-retrieval/README.md

 ```

 If you DO NOT already have a Mongo Search Index you want to connect to, see `MongoDB Setup` section below before proceeding.
+Note that because Parent Document Retrieval uses a different indexing strategy, it's likely you will want to run this new setup.

 If you DO have a MongoDB Search index you want to connect to, edit the connection details in `rag_mongo/chain.py`